opstrace/opstrace/docs/quickstart.md

 mkdir opstrace-quickstart && cd opstrace-quickstart
 ```

-Download the latest Opstrace CLI binary from S3, which you will use to create the cluster (~50M compressed):
+Download the latest Opstrace CLI binary from S3, which you will use to instal Opstrace (~50M compressed):

 <!--tabs-->